HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 The median TBT on mobile increased to 1,916 milliseconds in 2025—up 58% from 1,209 milliseconds in 2024.
 Desktop TBT also rose from 67 milliseconds to 92 milliseconds.
 At the 90th percentile, mobile users now face over 7.5 seconds of blocking time before the page becomes fully interactive.

 This presents an apparent contradiction: while field-based INP scores improved, lab-based TBT worsened significantly.
-Several factors explain this divergence.
-Sites may have optimized critical interactions that impact INP while allowing background JavaScript to grow heavier.
-Real-world devices have become more powerful, masking increased code complexity that lab tests reveal using consistent emulated devices.
-Modern code-splitting strategies defer non-critical JavaScript after initial interactions, reducing early blocking captured by INP while still contributing to total blocking time.
-Additionally, third-party scripts continue to proliferate, executing outside critical interaction paths.
+Several factors could be behind this divergence.
+- Real-world devices have become more powerful, masking increased code complexity that lab tests reveal using consistent emulated devices.
+- Some sites may be optimizing the interactions that dominate INP while still executing substantial background work that shows up in TBT.
+- The INP metric continues to evolve, with upcoming improvements focused on stabilizing measurements and better capturing real-world interaction behavior, as documented in Chromium’s [INP metric changelog](https://chromium.googlesource.com/chromium/src/+/main/docs/speed/metrics_changelog/inp.md).

 The widening gap between desktop (92ms median) and mobile (1,916ms median) reinforces the persistent performance inequality between device classes, suggesting that despite INP improvements, the fundamental challenge of main thread blocking has intensified.

 ### Interactivity conclusion